Action Research/Practitioner Inquiry | Data Collection & Analysis | Evaluation

 To comply with the guidance for research funders, authors and publishers issued by the Research Information Network (RIN), AERA Open additionally requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
 Please visit Funding Acknowledgment on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state in your acknowledgments that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 This journal is able to host approved supplemental materials online, alongside the full text of articles.
-Supplemental files will be subjected to peer-review together with the article.
+Supplemental files will be subjected to peer-review together with the article and must be included at the time of submission.
 For more information please refer to SAGE’s Guidelines for Authors on Supplemental Files.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using the services offered by SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.